stride3d/stride-docs/en/manual/graphics/rendering-pipeline/render-stages.md

 ## Effect slots

 **Effect slots** determine which [effect/shader](../effects-and-shaders/index.md) a render stage uses.
-You choose the effect slot with @'SiliconStudio.Xenko.Rendering.RenderStage.EffectSlotName'.
+You choose the effect slot with @'Xenko.Rendering.RenderStage.EffectSlotName'.

 If multiple render stages exclusively render different objects, the stages can share the same effect slot.
 For example, as the opaque stage only renders opaque objects and the transparent stage only renders transparent objects, both stages can use the main effect slot.